 On the Ford Bronco Sport Hybrid

-As for the ‘softer’ Ford Bronco Sport that uses the Escape’s unibody construction, the latter’s planetary torque-split hybrid system would support the ‘green’ variant of the crossover, GreenCarReports said.
+The Bronco Sport employs the Escape’s unibody construction, and the latter’s planetary torque-split hybrid system would support the ‘green’ variant of the crossover, GreenCarReports said.
 In the all-wheel-drive version, the Escape Hybrid has an impressive EPA-estimated mileage of 43 mpg city and 40 mpg combined, and an EPA-estimated 568 miles of range.
 We refer to the full hybrid and plug-in hybrid powertrains, which share the 2.5-liter iVCT naturally aspirated gasoline engine (165 hp/155 lb.-ft.) and have the same total system output of 200 hp.
 Either one of them could be offered in the neo-retro SUV.

 Separate Bronco stores planned

 According to a report on Automotive News, dealers of the Blue Oval are planning separate showrooms for the Bronco to customize buyers’ experience.
 While the concept for dedicated space within the showroom comes from the brand, in this case, about 100 dealers of Ford proposed the idea of having a separate retail space.
 Dealers who opt for having a dedicated Bronco outlet will see more SUV allocation, the report states.

 We’ll keep an eye on further updates of the Bronco Hybrid family and update this page when new information surfaces.